dtSearch .NET Standard API 2021.02

-Converts files to HTML, RTF, or text, optionally marking hits with caller-supplied tags.
+Convert files to HTML, RTF, XML, or text, optionally marking hits with caller-supplied tags.

-Use SetInputItem to set up most of the properties of FileConverter from an item in SearchResults.
-SetInputItem will set the InputFile, InputTypeId, InputDocId, Hits, AlphabetLocation, and IndexRetrievedFrom.
-If the index was built with caching of documents, SetInputItem will also set up FileConverter to retrieved the cached version of the document from the index.
+SetInputItem will set InputFile, InputTypeId, InputDocId, Hits, AlphabetLocation, and IndexRetrievedFrom.
+If the index was built with caching of documents, SetInputItem will also set up FileConverter to retrieve the cached version of the document from the index.

 The document data to convert can consist of one binary document file, such as a Word document, and any number of field-value pairs in InputFields.
 InputText can be used to provide additional text to include in the converted output.